FAQEUCyber Resilience Act

 Citations

-A workable module H system is one that lets the notified body see, in a consistent and documented way, how the manufacturer controls design, development, testing, production, vulnerability handling, and later changes across the approved scope.
+A workable Module H system lets the notified body see, in a consistent and documented way, how the manufacturer controls the approved product scope from design and development through production, testing, vulnerability handling, CE marking, declarations, records, and later quality-system changes.

 Citations